 accessor functions for data (like

-user and stream objects, or for view code, functions like
+user objects, or, for view code, functions like

 access_stream_by_id, which checks permissions), and everything will